 Nowadays, technology becomes an integral aspect of our daily routine, and our lives become more exposed to cyberspace than before.
 When there is a hope that in the era of social distancing, technology can minimise the physical distance and provide a sense of empathy, there is also a risk that the same technology may deteriorate individual’s privacy and freedom.
 Since March 2020, I received 2 cases of Cyberbullying and one case of Cyber-Dating Abuse.
 Moreover, a massive increase in cyber abuse cases in India and Pakistan has been seen since the Covid-19 closure.
 Alone Pakistan has a tremendous 189% increase in cyber-harassment cases since April 2020.
 There are loads of researches available on the topic of Cyberbullying, and you can Google it at your ease.
 However, in this short article, I will discuss two critical questions that, I believe, every teen and parent should ask before engaging in any sort of online social activity.
 Why and how teenagers around the world, including Pakistan, are becoming more prone to cyber harassment than before?
 What is Digital Dating Abuse, and how it affects me or my kid’s social development?
 Continue reading “What Is Digital Dating Abuse and How It Impacting Today’s Teen?”

 Yesterday, one of my students texted me that he sent me a friendship request and it’s still pending, kindly accept it.
-He is now in his high school, and so I texted him back that I will look into it will confirm it.
+He is now in high school, and so I texted him back that I will look into it will confirm it.
 I usually don’t accept friendship requests from my students as long as they are studying with me.
-After which, I accepted their requests.
-This was an exception, However, the thought that struck my mind that my students already have my number he can contact me via call or text at any time then why is that important to him that I should accept his social media request?
+After which, I accept their requests.
+This was an exception but almost all of my students already have my contact number.
+Therefore, he can contact me via call or text at any time then why accepting the social media request becomes a matter of concern for him?
 We can socialise face to face or via call, we humans don’t require an app or a medium to socialise with other humans.
-Does my students’ reaction on not accepting his friend request is the result of recent technological boom, or it is an obsession of social media itself?
+Does my students’ reaction on not accepting his friend request is the result of the recent technological boom or is it a social media obsession of today’s teen?
 Continue reading “How Risky the Teenage Obsession of Social Media Is”